adeeb897/autonomous-agent/notes/work_log.md

 - [x] Read and understood the system instructions and values.
 - [x] Summarized current work log into the appropriate format.
 - [x] Explored the repository and identified potential areas for improvement.
+- [x] Consolidated enhancement proposals and updated the README.md to reflect new features or improvements.

 ### In Progress
 - [ ] Task 1: Implement a knowledge ingestion pipeline.